-1. The references to depths and heights for cuts and fills are between existing grade and proposed grade.

-2. The engineered agricultural grading designation shall apply only to the portion of the grading area that is in the Geologic Hazard Area Combining District.

-3. The engineered agricultural grading designation shall apply only to the portion of the grading area that is directly affected by the geologic hazards.

-C. Exemptions from permit requirements.
-The following agricultural grading activities are exempt from the provisions of this section and may be conducted without obtaining an agricultural grading permit, provided that these activities shall still be subject to the standards in Article 1820 and the department's best management practices for new vineyard and orchard development, vineyard and orchard replanting, and agricultural grading and drainage.
+- 1. The references to depths and heights for cuts and fills are between existing grade and proposed grade. - 2.
+The engineered agricultural grading designation shall apply only to the portion of the grading area in the Geologic Hazard Area Combining District. - 3.
+The engineered agricultural grading designation shall apply only to the portion of the grading area that is directly affected by the geologic hazards. - C. Exemptions from permit requirements.
+The following agricultural grading activities are exempt from the provisions of this section and may be conducted without obtaining an agricultural grading permit, provided that these activities shall still be subject to the standards in Article 20 and the department's best management practices for new vineyard and orchard development, vineyard and orchard replanting, and agricultural grading and drainage.

-1. Agricultural grading for new vineyard and orchard development andor vineyard and orchard replanting.
-Where authorized by a new valid vineyard and orchard development or vineyard and orchard replanting permit, aAgricultural grading for new vineyard and orchard development and orchard replanting where authorized by a valid new vineyard and orchard development or vineyard and orchard replanting permit.

-2. Emergency agricultural grading.
-Agricultural grading necessary to protect life or property, or to implement erosion prevention or control measures, where a situation exists that requires immediate action; provided that.\ oOnly the volume of agricultural gradingwork necessary to abate an imminent hazard may be performed prior to obtaining an agricultural grading permit.
-The person performing the emergency agricultural gradingwork or the property owner shall notify the agricultural commissioner and provide evidence acceptable to the agricultural commissioner of the scope and necessity of the emergency agricultural gradingwork on or before the next business day after the onset of the emergency situation.
-The person performing the emergency agricultural grading or the property owner, an authorized agent of the property owner, or other person with the written consent of the property owner shall apply for an agricultural grading permit within ten days after the commencement of the emergency agricultural gradingwork.
-The agricultural commissioner may order emergency agricultural gradingwork to be stopped or restricted in scope based upon the nature of the emergency.

-3. Environmental remediation.
+- 1. Agricultural grading for new vineyard and orchard development or vineyard and orchard replanting.
+Agricultural grading for new vineyard and orchard development or vineyard and orchard replanting where authorized by a valid new vineyard and orchard development or vineyard and orchard replanting permit. - 2.
+Emergency agricultural grading.
+Agricultural grading necessary to protect life or property, or to implement erosion prevention or control measures, where a situation exists that requires immediate action.
+Only the work necessary to abate an imminent hazard may be performed prior to obtaining an agricultural grading permit.
+The person performing the emergency work or the property owner shall notify the agricultural commissioner and provide evidence acceptable to the agricultural commissioner of the scope and necessity of the work on or before the next business day after the onset of the emergency situation.
+The property owner, an authorized agent of the property owner, or other person with the written consent of the property owner shall apply for an agricultural grading permit within ten days after the commencement of the emergency work.
+The agricultural commissioner may order work to be stopped or restricted in scope based upon the nature of the emergency. - 3.
+Environmental remediation.
 Agricultural grading for environmental remediation ordered or approved by a public agency exercising regulatory jurisdiction over a site contaminated with hazardous materials where the ground surface is restored to its previous topographic condition within 60 days after the completion of the work.
-The agricultural commissioner shall be notified in writing at least 30 days prior to the commencement of the work.

-4. Exploratory excavations.
-Exploratory excavations to investigate subsurface conditions, affecting or disturbing an area of less than 10,000 square feet and involving the movement of less than 50 cubic yards, under the direction of a civil engineer, soils engineer, geotechnical engineer, professional geologist, or registered environmental health specialist, where the ground surface is restored to its previous topographic condition within 60 days after the completion of the work.

-5. Minor cut.
-A cut that does not exceed 50 cubic yards, and:

-a.
-Is no greater than 3 feet in depth; or

-b.
-Does not create a cut slope greater than 5 feet in height and greater than 2 feet horizontal to 1 foot vertical (50 percent).

-6. Minor fill outside the flood-prone urban area and special flood hazard areas.
+The agricultural commissioner shall be notified in writing at least 30 days prior to the commencement of the work. - 4.
+Exploratory excavations.
+Exploratory excavations to investigate subsurface conditions, affecting or disturbing an area of less than 10,000 square feet and involving the movement of less than 50 cubic yards, under the direction of a civil engineer, soils engineer, geotechnical engineer, professional geologist, or registered environmental health specialist, where the ground surface is restored to its previous topographic condition within 60 days after the completion of the work. - 5.
+Minor cut.
+A cut that does not exceed 50 cubic yards, and: - a.
+Is no greater than 3 feet in depth; or - b.
+Does not create a cut slope greater than 5 feet in height and greater than 2 feet horizontal to 1 foot vertical (50 percent). - 6.
+Minor fill outside the flood-prone urban area and special flood hazard areas.
 A fill outside the flood-prone urban area and any special flood hazard area that does not exceed 50 cubic yards or alter or obstruct a watercourse or wetland, and is no greater than 3 feet in depth and not intended to support structures or surcharges.
 This exemption shall not apply to any fill that is engineered agricultural grading.